JNYH/barchartrace_gdp/README.md

 Double-click on "Sheet 1" tab (at the bottom left), and change it to "Top 10 Countries Historical GDP By Year".
 Double-click on the chart title, this brings up the title editor.
 Select all and configure the following:
-Font size 26, Bold type, Centre alignment
+Font size 26, Bold type, Centre alignment.

 2. To change X-axis limits:
 Double-click on the X-axis, this brings up the Axis menu.